Quick Start Guides

 Determine a suitable installation location for the Auri Transmitter.
 This should be chosen to ensure good coverage of the intended listening area for a range of different receiving devices.

-The Transmitter range will be affected by the sensitivity of the receiving device, different building environments and the amount of other devices operating in the same frequency band.
-In larger or more complex spaces it is advisable to carry out a site test to confirm best placement and number of transmitters needed for full coverage.
+The Transmitter range will be affected by the sensitivity of the receiving device, different building environments and the density of other devices operating in the same frequency band.
+In larger or more complex spaces it is advisable to carry out an RF coverage design and site test to confirm best placement and number of transmitters needed for full coverage.
+Further details can be found in the Commissioning Tools section.

 Once the install location has been determined, make sure there is a cable route established and run the required cables.
 As a minimum power (USB-C or PoE) and at least one source of audio (balanced mic/line or Dante) are required.
 A permanent network connection is recommended for configuration and ongoing management.